25 Mandir Designs for Indian Homes

 The one thing that you should take care of with this pooja room model is the Vastu tips.
 Be sure of the direction and location of the mandir so as to get the expected positivity and warmth from the mandir

-12. Pooja Mandir in the hall
+12. Pooja Room in Hall

 In case you are only left with the space of the hall for your mandir.
 Then don’t worry as this can also turn out to be a great outcome.